 The US Open tennis tournament is sure to stir up plenty of drama once again this year.

-The big players are all expected to return to New York for the action in a bid to knock Novak Djokovic from his perch.
+The big players are all expected to return to New York for the action in a bid to topple last year’s champions Novak Djokovic and Naomi Osaka.

 Fans around the world will be desperate to follow the action, but how can UK viewers soak up the tournament?